 How to Stop Puppy Biting, Mouthing and Jumping up

-Your new little bundle is likely to be excited on meeting you and family, and will see you as new playmates to have fun with.
+Your new little bundle is likely to be excited on meeting you and your family, and will see you as new playmates to have fun with.
 However, it's essential that early on, they learn rules around what is or isn't acceptable behaviour.
 Without this, your puppy will grow into a dog who will carry puppy habits such as play-biting, mouthing or jumping up into adulthood.
-As adults, puppy habits such as these become more serious problems; being bigger and heavier, dogs can cause injury without meaning to.
+As adults, puppy habits such as these can become more serious problems; as being bigger and heavier dogs can cause injury without meaning to.

 Puppy jumping up

 Don’t despair if you’re wondering how to stop a puppy jumping up.
 Most puppies jump up as it is a natural greeting behaviour and they want your attention.
 If your puppy frequently jumps up at you or your child, this behaviour should be discouraged by ignoring them (and even turning your back on them), waiting until they put their paws on the ground, and then crouching down and giving them the attention they want – and a tasty treat.
 Soon they will learn that if they want your attention, the way to get it is to be polite with all four paws on the ground.

 Make sure everyone in the family does the same thing – and if one person is encouraging the puppy to jump up, your training will be pretty unsuccessful!
 Once your puppy knows how to ‘sit’ when you ask, you can ask them to do that instead and reward them.
 Make sure though that you give the reward when the pup is doing the behaviour you desire – even if for the shortest time!
 They'll soon associate sitting instead of jumping with treats.
 Actively teaching them the sit command also means you can use this to help you with preventing jumping.